-Ongoing Life insurance commissions paid by an insurance provider to a financial adviser are percentage based (and built in as an additional premium cost which can range from 10% and as much as 30% of the total premium) and are generally received as part of an ongoing service offering.
+Ongoing life insurance commissions paid by an insurance provider to a financial adviser are percentage based (and built in as an additional premium cost, which can range from 10 per cent to as much as 30 per cent of the total premium) and are generally received as part of an ongoing service offering.

-Payments received as commissions are required to be fully disclosed at the time the cover is established, but on-going commission payments can slip under the radar.
+Payments received as commissions are required to be fully disclosed at the time the cover is established, but ongoing commission payments can slip under the radar.
 This is particularly the case if personal insurances are not regularly reviewed.

-Furthermore, as commissions increase annually in line with CPI cover and age based premium increases, over time they may end up bearing little relationship to the client service model initially agreed upon.
+Furthermore, as commissions increase annually in line with CPI cover and age-based premium increases, over time they may end up bearing little relationship to the client service model initially agreed upon.